 Why choose us?

 It’s important to know that a Duplex Ultrasound is only as good as the person performing it.
-To ensure optimum results, the scan should be performed by a specialist Vascular Sonographer who only scans arteries and veins every day, as is the case at South Coast and South West Vascular Laboratories.
+To ensure optimum results, the scan should be performed by a specialist Vascular Sonographer who only scans arteries and veins every day.

 Vascular Ultrasound is a very specialised and detailed process, which should take between 30 to 45 minutes per scan to receive an accurate diagnosis.